saymoncoppi/pdfff/README.md

 - You arelady got it!

 Fonts:
-- You could install Microsoft fonts yf you hasn´t, run "sudo apt install ttf-mscorefonts-installer"
+- You could install Microsoft fonts if you hasn´t, run "sudo apt install ttf-mscorefonts-installer"
 - You could download Microsoft fonts from https://www.w7df.com/ and manually install
 <br/><br/><br/><br/>

 # Howto use pdfff
-Get the script file, make it executable \
+Get the script file, make it executable
-$ sudo chmod +x pdfff.sh \
+> sudo chmod +x pdfff.sh

-Run \
+Run
-$ ./pdfff.sh \
+> ./pdfff.sh

 Sample PDFs to test if you have no one to start:
 - https://www.learningcontainer.com/wp-content/uploads/2019/09/sample-pdf-file.pdf